MurmurationsNetwork/MurmurationsServices/docs/other-services/allocator.md

 ## Migration Notice

-Kubernetes Service Migration: migrating this service does not need extra data migration, because the data is hosted on a DigitalOcean managed MongoDB instance.
+Kubernetes Service Migration: Migrating this service does not need extra data migration, because the data is hosted in a locally-managed MongoDB instance in the Kubernetes cluster.